hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     docker login <loginserver>
     ```

-    Replace `<loginserver>` with the name you recorded, and enter the username and password you recorded when prompted.
+    Be sure to replace `<loginserver>` with the name you recorded.
-    Note: When password is entered on the command prompt, even though it may have been applied the value, it not displayed to the user.
-Caution not to paste the value multiple times.

     For example:

     ```cmd/sh
     docker login az220acrcah191204.azurecr.io
     ```

+1. When prompted, enter the username and password that you recorded earlier.

+    > **Note**: When you enter the password at the command prompt it will not be displayed.
+Do not enter the value multiple times.

     This command will record your credentials in the local Docker client configuration file (`$HOME/.docker/config.json`) or your operating system's secure credential storage mechanism (depending on the Docker configuration) for future use by the Docker toolset.